Makuuchi

-Yokozuna (横綱) is the highest rank in sumo.
+(横綱, ') is the highest rank in sumo.
 The name literally means 'horizontal rope' and comes from the most visible symbol of their rank, the rope (綱, tsuna) worn around the waist.
-The rope is similar to the shimenawa used to mark off sacred areas in Shinto, and like the shimenawa it serves to purify and mark off its content.
-The rope, which may weigh up to 20 kg, is not used during the matches themselves, but is worn during the yokozunas dohyō-iri ring entrance ceremony.
+The rope is similar to the used to mark off sacred areas in Shinto, and like the it serves to purify and mark off its content.
+The rope, which may weigh up to 20 kg, is not used during the matches themselves, but is worn during the 's ring entrance ceremony.

 As of May 2025, a total of 75 sumo wrestlers are officially recognized by the Japan Sumo Association to have earned the rank of yokozuna; considering that formal record-keeping only began with Tanikaze Kajinosuke and Onogawa Kisaburō in 1789, this roughly averages out to one every three years.